Mulch madness: Social distancing sprouts business boom at NC garden centers amid COVID-19

-RALEIGH (WTVD) -- Business is booming art gardening centers as North Carolina residents search for ways to stay busy during the crisis while practicing social distancing.
+RALEIGH, N.C.
+(WTVD) -- Business is booming at gardening centers as North Carolina residents search for ways to stay busy during the crisis while practicing social distancing.

-Guy Prevost owns Atlantic Gardening Company is North Raleigh and said he broke sales records this past weekend.
+Guy Prevost owns Atlantic Gardening Company in north Raleigh and said he broke sales records this past weekend.

 "It's absolutely crazy.
 I think on Saturday we had close to 500 customers," said Prevost.
 "The demand is really strong."